-- 2.3.10 Instruction in the clinical sciences must: - a.
-Enhance the resident's diagnostic acumen and clinical judgment in the diagnosis and planning of treatment for conditions more complex than those encountered in the undergraduate experience. - b.
-Provide advanced clinical experience in the management of conditions appropriate to the field of specialization. - c.
-Emphasize the need for basing clinical judgments on evidence-based medicine and dentistry, where available. - d.
+2.3.10 Instruction in the clinical sciences must:

+- a.
+Enhance the resident's diagnostic acumen and clinical judgment in the diagnosis and planning of treatment for conditions more complex than those encountered in the undergraduate experience, - b.
+Emphasize the need for basing clinical judgments on evidence-based medicine and dentistry, where available. - c.
 Ensure that treatment in the field of specialization is appropriately related to the dental and general needs of the patient.